liqotech/liqo/docs/pages/concepts/offloading/_index.md

 ## Overview

-The peering process terminates with the creation of a new *virtual node* in the local cluster, which represents (and aggregates) the subset of resources made available by the remote one.
+The peering process terminates with the creation of a new *virtual node* in the local cluster, which represents (and aggregates) the subset of resources made available by the remote cluster.
 This solution enables the transparent extension of the local cluster, with the new Node (and its capabilities) seamlessly taken into account by the vanilla Kubernetes scheduler when selecting the best place for the workloads execution.
 At the same time, this approach is fully compliant with standard Kubernetes APIs, hence allowing to interact with and inspect offloaded Pods just as if they were executed locally.